raspberrypilearning/electricity-generation/en/step_7.md

 --- /task ---

-To create the first line in the column, move the **3rd Country** sprite with the pen down, then turn it round and move up the Stage slightly.
+To create the first line in the column, move the **3rd Country** sprite with the pen down, then turn it round, and move up the Stage slightly.

 --- task ---